snpoudel/snpoudel.github.io/_pages/research.md

 *Publication in Journal of Hydrology:* [Uncertainty in estimating the relative change of design floods under climate change: a stylized experiment with process-based, deep learning, and hybrid models](https://www.sciencedirect.com/science/article/pii/S0022169425017676?via%3Dihub) <br>

-**Future of United States coastal housing market and the National Flood Insurance Program in a changing climate**
+<strong>Future of United States coastal housing market and the National Flood Insurance Program in a changing climate</strong>
 <hr style="border: 1px solid grey; margin-top: -5px; margin-bottom: 0;">

 Flooding caused by rising sea levels, intensified storm surges, and extreme rainfall has huge impacts on human-water systems, posing an increasing threat to the national economy and financial stability in the United States.
 We use socio-environmental models and climate emission scenarios and projected a substantial rise in flood damage, which could put the National Flood Insurance Program in a more tenuous position, and potentially raise the risk of a future housing market crash.
 Additionally, the flood risk is disproportionately distributed, with the most socially vulnerable populations facing the greatest danger.<br>